3 min read

 Step 2: Transfer

-Once you have outlined the specifics of the task or authority you are delegating, it is time to meet one-on-one with the person you have in mind.
+Once you have outlined the specifics of the task or authority you are delegating, it is time to conduct one-on-one meeting with the person you have in mind.
 During this time together, be sure to explain the following:

 • What is it you need them to do?